ianozsvald/ParallelPython_EuroSciPy2012/README.md

 ipython cluster
 ---------------

-IPython with cluster support, I installed mine via apt-get in Ubuntu.
+IPython with cluster support http://ipython.org/ , I installed mine via apt-get in Ubuntu.
 As long as the ```ipcluster``` command works then you should be fine:

     $ ipython
     Python 2.7.3 (default, Apr 20 2012, 22:39:59)